pymongo/linux_commands_rewritten_in_rust/README.md

 ## cargo test must run in **single thread**

-first you need to copy config file and edit it(eg. your mysql password):
+To run database test you need to copy config file and edit it(eg. your mysql password):

 > cp database_config.toml.example database_config.toml && vim database_config.toml

+this config is only for mysql testing, run commands in src/bin doesn't need this

 because multi database adapters test is using a **same file** to store data